 What is significant is not just the number of overall auto accidents that were prevented by the electronic stability control systems, but the percentage of fatal accidents that involved loss of control like rollover accidents and side impact crashes, that could be prevented with the use of the systems.

-The Atlanta car accident lawyers at the Katz Law Firm represent victims of automobile accidents in the metro Atlanta region across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent victims of automobile accidents in the metro Atlanta region across Georgia.